Spraynard/Survey-Sinch/README.md

 # Survey Sinch

-React component that allows you to build a fully featured survey in a short amount of time.
+Highly reuseable react component to build a survey.

+Use the power of structured data that can be expressed through a JSON file!

 ## Installation